UXDProtocol/uxd-program/README.md

 Note that it don't do concurrent run of this workflow, as they test some internal state of the program and would collide.

+### Cargo audit test - ci-cargo-audit.yml

+Crates security vulnerability checking (tool)[https://github.com/RustSec/rustsec/tree/main/cargo-audit], by RustSec.

+### Cargo lint test - ci-lint-test.yml

-The CI also runs cargo fmt, clippy, test and test-bpf.
+Runs cargo fmt, clippy, test and test-bpf.

-Cargo audit and Soteria (automated auditing tool) are run on main branch merges.
+### Soteria audit test - ci-soteria-audit.yml

+Solana smart contract vulnerability scanning (tool)[https://github.com/silas-x/soteria-action], by Soteria.

 ---